deephdc/deep-docs/source/user/overview/architecture.rst

 * **Models** are modules (eg. an `image classifier <https://marketplace.deep-hybrid-datacloud.eu/modules/deep-oc-image-classification-tensorflow.html>`_) that an user can train on their own data to create a new service.
 They have not already been trained to perform any particular task.

-* **Services** are models that have been trained for a specific task (eg. an plant classifier).
+* **Services** are models that have been trained for a specific task (eg. an `plant classifier <https://marketplace.deep-hybrid-datacloud.eu/modules/deep-oc-plant-classification.html>`_).
   They usually derive from model, although sometimes, for very specific tasks, a module can be both a model and a service.

 For more information have a look at the `marketplace <https://marketplace.deep-hybrid-datacloud.eu/>`_.

-.. todo:: Add links to the marketplace url of the plant classifier in Tensorflow (which is still not uploaded to the marketplace)

 The API